Complaints and Remedy Policy 2024 - 2027

 9.3 We take account of the complexity of the complaint and whether the customer is vulnerable or at risk when reviewing a complaint.

-9.4 As part of our process, we ask at stage one and stage two if a customer has any support needs to help identify any reasonable adjustments that may be required in the handling of the complaint.
+9.4 As part of our process, at both stage one and stage two acknowledgments, we may ask if a customer has any support needs to help us identify any reasonable adjustments that may be required in the handling of the complaint.
 All complaints are then handled based on their individual need.
-We keep a record of agreed reasonable adjustments and keep these under review during the complaints process.
+We keep a record of any agreed reasonable adjustments and keep these under review during the complaints process.
+As part of this process, we may also ask customers to complete an ‘About You’ survey to ensure we are capturing all of their support needs correctly.

 10. Managing unacceptable behaviour